quasifu/quantic-test-course/README.md

 3. Activate the environment

     > **Note:** The `activate` script activates that environment, and your command prompt will change to reflect that you're in the `env` environment.
-You only need to create the evironment once; for subsequent sessions just activate the environment with the `activate` script.
+You only need to create the environment once; for subsequent sessions just activate the environment with the `activate` script.
 To exit the environment, use the `deactivate` command.
 You can learn more about the `venv` module [here](https://docs.python.org/3/library/venv.html).

     Windows: